edwinkost/infos/generate_ssh_key/how_to_generate_ssh_key.md

-# How to generate a new ssh key using mobaXTerm (windows)
+# How to generate a new ssh key using mobxterm (windows)

 **Note:** Linux and macOS users should proceed directly to Step 3.